Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture and history of food.

 Buying and Rehydrating TVP

-TVP is sold in natural food markets or health food stores, where it's readily available in packaged or bulk form.
-It's sometimes produced from wheat instead of soy, but the soy form is more common.
+TVP is sold in natural food markets, health food stores, and sometimes in supermarkets, where it's available in packaged or bulk form.
+It may be produced from wheat instead of soy, but the soy form is more common.
 The product ranges from beige to golden brown in color.

 It's easy to rehydrate textured vegetable protein.
 One cup of hot liquid is added to one cup of TVP granules or chunks.
 The solid pieces need about ten minutes to absorb the liquid.
 The mixture of granules and water can also be microwaved for about five minutes to rehydrate the protein.